mkoutra/pasientza/README.md

 7. If you keep drawing cards, and nothing changes, start a new game.

 ## TODO
-- Make some arguments optional in the GameWindow class.
-- Make window resizable, dynamic.
-- Add binding keys to the window.
 - Add logs.
-- Make a pop-up window on winning.
 - Write an exception class.
+- Add binding keys to the window.
+- Count games played and win/loss ratio.
 - Get user info and save it to a database.
-- Count games played and win/loss ratio.

 ## Images
 - A typical state of the game: